Mkratenstein/FlodownBot/README.md

 - The RSS feed URL can be obtained from services like RSS.app or Pikaso.me
 - BlueSky integration requires a BlueSky account for authentication (using email)
 - Both Instagram and BlueSky posts will be sent to the same Discord channel
+- The bot will stop Instagram monitoring if BlueSky monitoring fails to initialize
+- All commands require specific role permissions to use